DeveloppeurPascal/Delphi-Game-Engine/README.md

 Some of [my video games](https://gamolf.fr) are open sourced on GitHub.
 Find them as submodules of [this repository](https://github.com/DeveloppeurPascal/DevPas-Games-Pack).

+Since July 2024, a game coding starter kit in the form of FireMonkey projects is available.
+This is the [Gamolf FMX Game Starter Kit](https://github.com/DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit).
+It uses [Delphi Game Engine](https://github.com/DeveloppeurPascal/Delphi-Game-Engine) for the basic routines (sound, game controllers, user interface, scores, ...) and provides you with a Delphi project template to create your own games, with numerous examples.

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

 ## Talks and conferences